Rent expenses are deductible from the price that they are incurred for the purpose of producing rental income.

 As a general rule, apportionment is made on a floor-area basis.

-For example;
+For example:

 All of Jeff’s expenses amounted to $9,000.
 Using the floor-area basis for apportioning his expenses, one-third ($3,000) applies to the flat.
-However, as Michael used the flat to produce rental income for only half of the year, he can only claim a deduction for $1,500.
+However, as Michael used the flat to produce rental income for only half of the year, he can only claim a deduction of $1,500.